 With the steam escaping, your pressure cooker won’t build the pressure it needs to cook the food.
 In some cases, a blocked float valve happens as food gets stuck near the top of the lid and blocks it off.

-Before you begin, you will want to use a spare toothbrush to brush away at the debris and particles that could block the float valve.
+Before you begin, you will want to use a spare toothbrush to brush away the debris and particles that could block the float valve.
 You want to brush away at the hole where the float valve goes.

 Tip – If your pressure cooker is noisy check out this article where I dive deep into why pressure cookers are excessively noisy.